-Ruth approached us with the need to find an experienced and mature nanny who could work two days a week, at her home in Coburg, Melbourne.
-Here, Ruth shares her nanny-finding story and some great tips for new families.
+Ruth was looking for an experienced and mature nanny who could work two days a week, at her home in Coburg, Melbourne.
+Ruth kindly shares her experience with the hope that more parents will reach out for help.

 What was happening in your life that lead to your decision to find a nanny?

 My child was about to turn 1.
 I’d been back at work part-time for about 6 months.
-We had decided to try to both work part-time without childcare or a nanny and it just wasn’t working.
+We were trying to both work part-time without childcare and it just wasn’t working.
 We both felt like we weren’t enjoying either parenting or work and it was putting a strain on our relationship.

 What were your initial thoughts and feelings around finding someone?